ClickCease

 Alimony is designed to help a former spouse out financially for a specified period of time.
 The goal is for the payments to help support the spouse until they can become financially independent.

-It is up to a judge’s discretion in calculating alimony, but the length of the marriage plays a significant role in determining the amount.
+It is up to a judge’s discretion to calculate alimony, but the length of the marriage plays a significant role in determining the amount.
 For example, the court may grant one year of alimony for every three years of marriage.

 Alimony may be court-ordered or contractual.
 Court-ordered alimony will be made as part of the divorce decree and will follow Maryland law in determining payment amounts.